-Place the peppers and onions in a large bowl and drizzle with 1 Tbsp each of the oil and fajita seasoning.
-Pour the vegetables onto the baking sheet and broil until they soften and begin to char, about 5-8 minutes.
+Place the peppers and onions in a large bowl and drizzle with 1 Tbsp each oil and fajita seasoning.
+Pour the vegetables onto the baking sheet and broil until they soften and char, about 5-8 minutes.

-While they are broiling, cut the chicken into thin slices (¼ inch/½ cm) and place in the bowl, tossing with the remaining 1 Tbsp each of oil and fajita mixture.
+While broiling, cut the chicken into thin slices (¼ inch/½ cm) and place in the bowl, tossing with the remaining 1 Tbsp each of oil and fajita mixture.

 Place the chicken on top of the slightly charred peppers and onions and continue to broil until the chicken is cooked through (about 5 mins).
 Remove from the oven and drizzle with the lime juice.
 Serve the fajita mixture with tortillas and your favorite toppings (guacamole, hot sauce, salsa, goat cheese, etc.).